Military brat (U.S. subculture): Values and patriotism

+As of 2023, policy for schools in the Americas run by the Department of Defense Education Activity states that: "The Pledge of Allegiance or National Anthem will be incorporated into the morning announcements.
+Participation is not mandatory, but all students are expected to show respect."

-The military family knows that the service person may be killed in the line of duty, but may accept that risk because they understand the values of duty, honor, and country.
+It is known inside a military family that the sponsor may be killed in the line of duty, but may accept that risk because they understand the values of duty, honor, and country.
 The mission is one in which the brat shares by extension through his military parent.

 Military law requires commanding officers and those in authority to demonstrate virtue, honor, patriotism, and subordination in all that they do.
 In the 1990s, the army officially adopted what have come to be known as "The 7 Army Values", which are summarized with the acronym "LDRSHIP".
 LDRSHIP stands for Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage.
 While this acronym is relatively new, the ideas it represents have been at the heart of military service for generations.
 Similarly, the motto "Duty, honor, country" is the standard of the U.S. military.
 Military brats are raised in a culture that stresses LDRSHIP, Duty, Honor, and Country.
 Their strict (outward) adherence to military values is what separates most from their civilian peers.
 Children of military personnel often mirror the values, ideals, and attitudes of their parents more than children of civilians.
 Marine General Peter Pace, the Chairman of the Joint Chiefs of Staff, said in a 2006 interview, "There's no way, in my mind, that you can be successful in the military and have a family unless that family does, in fact, appreciate your service to the country."
 Pace also wrote in an April 2006 letter honoring the Month of the Military Child: "You [military children] are American patriots and role models for us all."